oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

    ![Navigation Bar List page](images/nav-bar-list-entry.png)

 4. You will see 4 existing entries in the list, and we want to add a new one for the Map button.
-To do this, you can immediately click the **Create Entry** button to add a new row in the list.
+To do this, you can immediately click the Create List Entry button to add a new row in the list.

-5. Enter the following in the new List entry:
+5. Enter/select the following in the new List entry:

     - Under Entry: